ryanrolds/screeps-bot-choreographer/README.md

 2. Harvesters, miners, and haulers
 3. Minimum of 1 Upgrader
 4. Build explorer and get visibility in rooms in Colony Domain
-5. If attack flags, all energy goes into spawning Attackers (in-development)
+5. If attack flags, all energy goes into spawning Attackers
 6. 1 Repairer for each room with structures (like road and containers)
-7. 2 Builders for each Build flag
+7. 1 Builder for every 10 constructions sites in a room
 8. Max 3 Upgraders in each room with a Spawner

 ### Economy & Building

 It's up to you to choose the rooms in your Domain.
 You must also place construction sites.

+Automated building may be added in the future.

 #### Do these things